Due diligence: Definition, types and examples

 - Vendor Due Diligence: Investigating the current or potential risk of new or existing vendors

-- Third-Party Due Diligence: Assesses the risk level of potential third-party partners, including any vendors (or fourth parties) in your potential partner’s ecosystem.
+- Third-Party Due Diligence: Third-party due diligence assesses the risk level of potential third-party partners, including any vendors (or fourth parties) in your potential partner’s ecosystem.

 - Enhanced Due Diligence: Enhanced due diligence (EDD) uses a risk-based approach to evaluate specific clients or companies